You may have noticed that I love ink, and I’m breastfeeding, and that might have lead you to wonder if it’s safe to get a tattoo while breastfeeding??

 Depending on where you get your tattoo, it might.
 When making decisions about what and where your tattoo will be, think about whether this is going to make breastfeeding hard.
 Getting tattoos on your breasts, especially near your nipples, will probably make breastfeeding painful.
 However getting something on your ankle for example, is much less likely to make breastfeeding too painful.

 If you’re going to be in the chair getting inked from a really long period of time because you’re having significant work done, then that’s something that needs to be considered and planned for.
-(Queens who have been through my One Feed Away E-Book would know all about this, because they know how breastmilk supply works.)
 If you are going to be in the chair for a really long time, talk to your artist about what’s going to be possible – scheduled breaks to breastfeed or pump?
 Several smaller sessions rather than one or two huge ones?
 Are they comfortable with you breastfeeding while they are tattooing?
 Talk it over and work out what’s going to work best for your situation.
 You can work around this.

 So what exactly are the risks?